 The studies in this review used hydrodynamic models covering 20 oceanographic regions across the world, two studies even investigated connectivity patterns at a global scale (Figure 3).
-Similarly, patterns observed in Miller's (2007) (2007) review, modelling effort concentrated on highly industrialised fishing regions, such as the North-East Atlantic and the Mediterranean Sea.
-Most studies use temperate waters in their models (64.9%), also reflected in Miller's (2007) review.
-The notable difference between the reviews was the increase in the number of studies in tropical oceanic regions (32.4%, risen from 4%).
+Similarly to patterns observed by Miller (2007), modelling effort concentrated on highly industrialised fishing regions, such as the North-East Atlantic and the Mediterranean Sea.
+As in Miller (2007) most studies were of temperate regions (64.9%), though the number of studies in tropical oceanic regions increased from 4% to 32.4%.
 The early-life histories of tropical marine species are commonly researched, and thus this increase focus on tropical connectivity patterns is not unexpected.

 Figure 3: The oceanic regions used in the reviewed studies